jojo1981/data-resolver/README.md

 The data resolver is a resolver which will be declarative created and used to extract data in steps from a tree structure.
 The data resolver will perform all extract operations linear and in order.
-The next operation will be performed on the last resu lt etc...
+The next operation will be performed on the last result etc...
 Some operations are to extract data from an `object` and others for extracting data of a `sequence`.
 This library has factory class to get a resolver builder and start building a resolver.
 Also custom `comparator`, `merge`, `property` and `sequence` handlers can be registered.